Vidyut Gore: Blogs and websites

 Gore has been blogging since 2009 on issues in Indian society, being described in 2010 as a "Wikileaks" of India.
 In October 2011, she came to national prominence in India due to her posts about the murders of Keenan Santos and Reuben Fernandes in Mumbai, which exposed evidence that the media and Indian police seemed to ignore.
 In 2013, India Today said of Gore: "The daredevil homemaker-cum-blogger shot into news with her blogs on the Keenan and Reuben murders in Mumbai.
 It was her efforts that helped the poor families get the attention that their case required and helped prevent the killers from going scot-free".
 Indian spymaster B. Raman, said of her work on getting justice for the perpetrators of the Keenan-Reuben murders: "We owe a debt of gratitude to Vidyut".

 In September 2012, Gore's blog again came to national attention when she received documents regarding prominent Indian public figures involved in corrupt land deals, which Gore posted on her blog; she resisted orders to remove the material stating that it was correct, however she was later forced to relent when she received notices on under the controversial Indian IT Act, which even if the material was accurate, would still expose Gore to litigation.
 The censorship of Gore's 2012 disclosures under the Indian IT Act was covered in academic research on digital censorship.

-In 2013, she gained further national Indian attention when she created spoof websites on Kapil Sibal, then Gujrat Chief Minister Narendra Modi and Congress general secretary Rahul Gandhi.
+In 2013, she gained further national Indian attention when she created spoof websites on Kapil Sibal, then Gujarat Chief Minister Narendra Modi and Congress general secretary Rahul Gandhi.
 India Today, describing Gore as "the brain behind the sarcasm sites", said that: "Her spoofs are a direct result of her anger at the politicians who say wrong things or stray away from their promises".

 In 2014, Gore was identified by The Telegraph as being one of a small number of "women who matter in India's Twitterverse", noting that she described herself as "intellectual anarchist".
 In 2015, The Times of India covered Gore as one of two important female Twitter bloggers in India, noting that her work brings her into direct conflict with the "BJPs "unofficial" army of trolls".

 Gore has also been involved with other Indian political campaigns and is quoted about her views on Indian politics and society in mainstream media.

 Gore summarised her work on aamjanta.com into a self published book: Thoughts on India at aamjanata.com: from differences to diversity.